girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 The `FixedBilling` project has two fields `projectName` which represents the name of the project and `biddedAmount` which is the amount that the organization has bid for the project.

-The `TimeAndMaterial` struct will represent projects of Time and Material type.
+The `TimeAndMaterial` struct will represent projects of Time and Material type:-

 ```go
 type TimeAndMaterial struct {